LEARNAcademy/syllabus/ruby/conditionals.md

 ## Unless

 Ruby also offers `unless` as a way to make conditional statements. `Unless` is just like if !(...).
 It is just like an `if` in reverse.
-It's a conditional statement that executes only if the condition is false, instead of true.
+It's a conditional statement that executes only if the condition is false instead of true.

 ```ruby
 my_num = 10